sburaksak/sburaksak/README.md

 <p>Izmir Institute Of Technology / Computer Engineering</p>

 <p>I am a mobile application developer.
 I am developing myself in mobile application development for about the last 3 years.
-I also improved myself in Backend development with Node.js, TypeScript, MySQL and GraphQL.
-Most of my experience is in the area of react native but I also gained experince in Swift by writing native bridges with React Native.
+I also improved myself in backend development with Node.js, TypeScript, MySQL and GraphQL.
+Most of my experience is in the area of React Native but I also gained experince in Swift by writing native bridges with React Native.
 I want to improve myself with native mobile application development so I wanted to join Trendyol IOS Bootcamp.
 I want to continue my career in mobile application development with Swift.</p>

 - 📫 How to reach me **buraksak98@gmail.com**